magnusdunn/HanselAndGretel/README.md

     Installing ruby error - use arch -x86_64 rvm install 2.7.6 Ruby version is wrong - I used "rvm use 2.7.6" to switch ruby version

+    For Updating Dependencies for cloned project:
+    in ./LocationApp run "npm i"
+    then in ./LocationApp/ios run "pod install --repo-update"

     Starting app - npx react-native run-ios